Effects of Soret diffusion on the intrinsic instability of premixed hydrogen/air flames

-This study fills an important gap by clarifying the effect of Soret diffusion on hydrogen flame instability.
-It extends beyond conventional linear stability theory and quantifies the influence of Soret diffusion on the probability distributions of key properties -- such as curvature, flame speed, local equivalence ratio, and species production rates -- in the nonlinear regime of flame evolution.
-To our best knowledge, this is the first reported instance of such analysis.
-A critical equivalence ratio, at which the Soret diffusion sensitivity of the flame instability reverses, is identified, and the underlying mechanism of such sensitivity reversal is thoroughly examined.
-A counter-intuitive phenomenon is also observed: Soret diffusion can simultaneously increase the local flame displacement speed and reduce the global fuel consumption rate.
-The physical link established in this study between molecular cross-diffusion, multi-scale morphology evolution, and flame propagation is crucial for advancing the fundamental understanding of hydrogen flame dynamics.
+This study addresses an important gap regarding the effect of Soret diffusion on hydrogen flame instability, particularly in the nonlinear regime of flame evolution.
+It extends beyond conventional linear stability theory and quantifies how Soret diffusion influences the probability distributions of key properties (e.g., curvature, flame speed, local equivalence ratio, and species production rates) at long times when they approach a quasi-steady state.
+Moreover, unlike prior work that primarily focused on lean hydrogen flames, the present study examines a broader range of equivalence ratios and identifies a critical equivalence ratio at which the Soret-diffusion sensitivity of flame instability reverses.
+A counterintuitive finding is that Soret diffusion can simultaneously increase local flame displacement speed and reduce the global fuel consumption rate.
+The underlying mechanisms are analyzed, and a physical link is established between molecular cross-diffusion, multi-scale morphology evolution, and flame propagation.
+The results should improve the understanding of hydrogen flame dynamics.

 \parbox{1.0\textwidth}{ {\em Keywords:} Soret effect; Hydrogen; Flame instability; Flame Speed; Premixed flame } \rule{\textwidth}{0.5pt} *Corresponding author. \end{@twocolumnfalse}]